thacherT1D/webdevstuff/Data_Structures__Algorithms/Trees.desc.md

 - Height/Max Depth - Number of edges in longest path from X to a leaf.
 - Depth - length of the path from root to node X or number of edges in path from root to node X.

-## Practice
+## Discussion Topics

-For each of these facts, write a paragraph which proves it:
+Draw examples of the following facts about trees:

 * The __height__ of a tree is equal to the longest path from root to leaf.
 * In a tree with N nodes, there will always be N-1 edges.